rtosholdings/riptable/docs/THREADING.md

 This document describes techniques used to speed up the processing of large data arrays in python on Intel x64 based CPUs.

 Problems with processing large arrays fast on python.
-   1) Numpy is not multithreaded or SIMD fully aware
+   1) numpy was not originally written to be multithreaded or SIMD fully aware
-   2) Pandas was originally written for smaller data
+   2) pandas was originally written for smaller data
-   3) Almost all third party python data array algorithms expect numpy arrays
+   3) most python data array algorithms expect numpy arrays

-In order to solve the above issues:
+To solve the above issues:
-1) Write multithreaded algorthms
+1) Write SIMD aware multithreaded algorthms
-2) Rewrite the pandas dataset class
+2) Rethink the pandas dataset class for large data, and follow numpy array rules
-3) Subclass from numpy since that is the only way to speed it up and still be a numpy array
+3) Subclass from numpy ndarray to still be a numpy array

-To multithread numpy we first break down numpy operations into categories:
+To multithread algos we categorize operations:
 unary: abs, trunc, sqrt, etc.
 1) binary: add, sub, divide, etc.
 2) logical: &, |, ~, etc.